cc-api/cc-trusted-launcher/doc/trusted_launcher.md

    The pullImage method encapsulates the details of interacting with the container runtime, utilizing Kubernetes' Container Runtime Interface (CRI) to pull trusted images from trusted source.

 ### 2. containerd

+1. extend the `Run` function, so that it returns detailed information about container start commands as a message to kubelet.

 ### 3. launcher

+1. received the integrity measurement eventlog and send it to attestor

+2. verify image against its golden value,

+    and add this verification cmd into integrity measurement eventlog

+    send it along with the golden value to attestor

 ### 4. attestor

+either remote or local, supports two functions:

+1. attestation for image/artifacts

+2. attestation for eventlogs

 ### 5. image-storage

-1. extend a field in the meta data for golden value
+1. extend a field in the meta data for golden value, follow SVID (TBD)

 2. follow the RA-TLS protocol

+### 6. k8s control plane

+1. add a new operator as plugin for confidential container specific scheduling

+3. add Custom Resource Definitions (CRDs) for defining the confidential container